do-not-track-me/isothiazoline-allergy/README.md

 MI was awarded as the Contact Allergen of the Year 2013, and is now [the most common cause of allergic contact dermatitis](https://www.occderm.asn.au/health-professionals/epidemic-of-allergy-to-preservative-methylisothiazolinone-mi/) in our patient population, and has been referred to as a "contact allergen epidemic".

+See the subpage [history and regulations](https://github.com/do-not-track-me/isothiazoline-allergy/blob/main/history-and-regulations.md) for more info.

 The situation has gotten worse after Parabens somehow got themselves a bad reputation, even though they are far less likely to cause allergies.
 So more manufacturers have switched to MI-like chemicals.

 ## So why is this even legal?